 Roberts Math Team

-The Roberts Math team is gearing up for the 2016-2017 school year.
-The team was formed last year by a group of Roberts parents who teach and do research in STEM fields.
+The Roberts Math team is gearing up for the 2022-2023 school year.
+The team was formed by a group of Roberts' parents who teach and do research in STEM fields.
 The goal of the team is to support STEM education and provide an activity where students can develop confidence in problem-solving skills and a love of math.

-Eligibility: Only 4th and 5th grade students are eligible to participate on the Team.
+Eligibility: Only 4th and 5th-grade students are eligible to participate in the Team.
 Students should be interested in math and committed to developing the skills and stamina necessary for solving math problems.

-Weekly Team Meetings: The Math Team will have weekly meetings at Roberts from 7:00-7:55 a.m. on Thursdays (in the library).
-Students can get breakfast at school or bring it with them.
-The first meeting will be on Thursday, September 29th.
-In this meeting we will do some simple assessments, discuss the rules and objectives of the Math Olympiad competition, and give students a packet of materials that they can begin to review and work on at home.
-Subsequent sessions will involve some instruction-mainly of new mathematical concepts and problem solving strategies, working in groups to solve problems and practice problem-solving skills related to the Math Olympiad contests, and participating in games puzzles, and other math-related activities.
+Weekly Team Meetings: The Math Team will have weekly meetings at Roberts from 3:00-4:15pm on TBD (rooms TBD).
+The first meeting will be TBD.
+In this meeting, we will do some simple assessments, discuss the rules and objectives of the Math Olympiad competition, and give students a packet of materials that they can begin to review and work on at home.
+Subsequent sessions will involve some instruction-mainly of new mathematical concepts and problem-solving strategies, working in groups to solve problems and practice problem-solving skills related to the Math Olympiad contests, and participating in games puzzles, and other math-related activities.

 Registration and Participation: The Math Team is capped at 30 students.
 Team members must commit to attending weekly sessions and participating in all of the Math Olympiad competitions.
 In addition, they must follow all rules of the Roberts Math Team.
 There are no fees for participating in the Math Team.